 Browser extensions occasionally conflict with the operation of certain websites, including Spotify's web player.
 Temporarily disable browser extensions and try visiting Spotify again to determine if any of the extensions are causing the black screen issue.
 You can disable extensions one by one to find out what the problem is and see if the problem has been solved.

-Ad blockers can sometimes unintentionally block elements of Spotify's web player, leading to display problems like the black screen.
+Ad blockers can sometimes unintentionally block elements of Spotify's web player, leading to display problems like a blank screen.
 Try disabling it for a while and see if Spotify works fine.
 If it does, you'll need to add Spotify to your ad blocker's whitelist.
 This will hopefully solve the problem of Spotify's black screen on web browsers.

-Download and install TuneFab Spotify Music Converter on your computer.
-Launch it and log in to your Spotify account
+Install and open TuneFab Spotify Music Converter, then log in to your Spotify account.

 Step 3.
 Customize Output Settings